fbpx

 Community engagement

-Through these actions, connections and learning about community needs, children at Los Amiguitos develop a sense of compassion, empathy, conscience of the importance of helping as well as a sense of empowerment.
+Through these actions, connections and learning about community needs, children at Los Amiguitos develop an understanding for the importance of helping others, a sense of compassion and empathy, and feel empowered by the positive impact of their actions.

 IMG_6785